-- Wood-framed raised floors must have at least R-13 insulation installed between framing members, or the construction must have a U-factor of 0.064 or less.
-The R-13 mandatory minimum level of floor insulation applies when using the performance method of compliance.
-Otherwise, the R-13 minimum is superseded by the prescriptive requirements.
-The equivalent U-factor is based on R-13 insulation in a wood-framed floor and no crawlspace or buffer zone beneath the floor.
+- Wood-framed raised floors must have at least R-19 insulation installed between framing members, or the construction must have a U-factor of 0.037 or less.
+The R-19 mandatory minimum level of floor insulation applies when using the performance or prescriptive methods of compliance.
+The equivalent U-factor is based on R-19 insulation in a wood-framed floor and no crawlspace or buffer zone beneath the floor.

 - Other types of raised floors, except for concrete raised floors, must also meet these maximum U-factors.

 - Raised slab floors with radiant heat must meet special insulation requirements that are described in the Title 24 residential compliance manual.

 - There is an exception to the mandatory measures for controlled ventilation crawlspaces.
 If all eligibility and installation criteria for a controlled ventilated crawlspace are met, raised floors above the controlled ventilation crawlspace need not meet the minimum insulation requirement.

 Floor insulation should be installed in direct contact with the subfloor so that there is no air space between the insulation and the floor.
 Support is needed to prevent the insulation from falling, sagging, or deteriorating.
 Options for support include netting stapled to the underside of floor joists, insulation hangers running perpendicular to the joists, or other suitable means.
 Insulation hangers should be spaced at 18 inch or less prior to rolling out the insulation.
 Insulation hangers are heavy wires up to 48 inches long with pointed ends, which provide positive wood penetration.
 Netting or mesh should be nailed or stapled to the underside of the joists.
 Floor insulation should not cover foundation vents.